 Giacomo Balla, Le Vêtements Masculin Futuriste manifesto.
 Grandi, S.: Dressing the twenties.
 Fashion and artistic culture in Italy between the two wars.

-Ernesto Michahelles, or better known as Thayaht, in 1918, inspired by the concepts of functionality expressed by Balla, invented the famous suit or in Italian: Tuta.
+Ernesto Michahelles, better known as Thayaht; in 1918 was inspired by the concepts of functionality expressed by Balla.
+So, he invented the famous suit Tuta.
 It was designed as a cheap, unisex, uniform overall where the shirt, jacket, and trousers were condensed into a single piece of practical, simple, hygienic, and synthetic clothing.

 Thayaht’s Tuta appeared for the first time in an article published in 1920 by the Florentine magazine La Nazione.
-A flyer with the cutting patterns was reproduced to make a “DIY” version that, due to its simplicity, could be tailored at home from a variety of fabrics.
+A flyer with cutting patterns was reproduced to make a DIY version that, due to its simplicity, could be tailored at home from a variety of fabrics.

 Furthermore, he aimed to provide a piece of clothing that maximized freedom of movement for the body and directed an active lifestyle and corporeal ideal, that would later feed into the fascist glorification of athleticism.
 In fact, a female version of the Tuta was also created together with sandals matched to the dress.